SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa.md

 ---
 layout: left-menu
-title: Simple seasonal adjustment
+title: Automatic seasonal adjustment
 tagline: technical documentation for JDemetra+ using GitHub Pages
 description: Basics
 ---

-*Simple seasonal adjustment* scenarios are intended for users who do not have much practical experience in seasonal adjustment.
+*Automatic seasonal adjustment* scenarios are intended for users who do not have much practical experience in seasonal adjustment.
 They show how to define a seasonal adjustment process, generate results swiftly, correct the specification for the most severe shortcomings (if any) and export